 Here are some things you can do:

-- Encourage your child to talk to you about what’s going on in their life.
+- Encourage your child to talk to you about what’s happening in their life.
 Listening and showing support can help them to feel better.

 - Help them develop healthy coping mechanisms, such as exercise, journaling, or deep breathing.
 These activities can help to calm and focus the mind.